fsvreddit/bot-bouncer/README.md

 # Change History

+Note: The current release is v1.9.1.

+## Next

+* Reduce false positives on one evaluator
+* Internal changes to support operations on /r/BotBouncer

 ## v1.9.1

 * When a bot is detected, posts and comments that were modqueued are now removed.